pfalcon/prefixlinux-android/README.md

 which tears off complicated code from botbrew-gui to make it do one thing in more simple and clean way.

+Note that I'm currently build application using provided build.xml (which includes some customizations to handle assets in sane way), so building using Maven as described below may or may not work.
+It's recommended to install dependent libraries manually and use build.xml for now.

+Original content from botbrew-gui:

 Dependencies
 ============